wendyviano-alt/Sales-Performance-Seasonality/README.md

 This project analyzes sales using sales, customer, product, store, date, currency, and order data.

-However, the dataset does not include advertising or marketing campaign data.
-Because of that, the analysis can identify changes in online sales behavior, but it cannot fully confirm whether increased advertising caused the higher sales months.
+One important limitation is that the dataset does not include advertising or marketing campaign data.
+The analysis showed a shift from physical-store-led sales in 2022 to stronger online sales in 2023.
+This shift may suggest that marketing activity, more campaigns, better online visibility, or stronger digital demand contributed to the sales increase.

+However, without campaign-level data, the report cannot confirm that advertising caused the increase.

+Another limitation is that the dataset does not include external seasonal or economic data.
+April’s lower sales may be influenced by tax season or changes in consumer spending behavior, but this cannot be confirmed with the current data alone.

+To test this in the future, I would add external data such as:

+- Tax season timing
+- Consumer spending trends
+- Refund timing data
+- Marketing campaign timing
+- Website traffic
+- Promotional calendar
+- Economic indicators

 To improve the analysis in the future, I would add:

 - Campaign dates
+- Campaign names
 - Products promoted
 - Ad spend
 - Impressions
 - Clicks
 - Conversions
 - Marketing channel

-Another limitation is that the public report uses a DAX-based forecast instead of the original Python SARIMA visual.
-The DAX forecast is useful for public viewing and dashboard interactivity, but it is not as statistically advanced as the Python SARIMA model.
+- Online traffic or website visit data

+Adding this data would make it possible to compare marketing activity directly against sales performance and better explain whether the online sales shift was caused by advertising, organic demand, or another business factor.

 ---